WTIOAddons/date-time-adapter/README.md

 `if DateTime is dark and DateTime minute is 20 and DateTime is even_hour, turn Fan on`
 `if DateTime minute is 25, turn Fan off`

-If it only for 5 minutes
+If its only for 5 minutes
 `while DateTime minutes5 is 5, turn Fan on`

-A motion sensor is onlyactive between 10:00--10:59
-`if DateTime Hour is greater than 9 and DateTime Hour is less than 11 and Motion sensor is motion, turn Light on`
+A motion sensor is only active between 10:00--10:59 `if DateTime Hour is greater than 9 and DateTime Hour is less than 11 and Motion sensor is motion, turn Light on`

 Open blinds 15 minutes before sunrise (configure -15 for offset mins)